Atmospheric methane: Global monitoring

+Since 2006, atmospheric methane concentrations have risen, while the global average δ^{13}C–CH_{4} value has shown a gradual decline.
+Based on this, the National Oceanic and Atmospheric Administration (NOAA) concluded that the recent methane growth primarily originated from microbial emissions with lighter isotopes such as wetland and agricultural emissions, rather than increased thermal or combustion sources (e.g., fossil fuels).

+However, this conclusion is not universally accepted.
+Changes in isotopes and sinks, such as OH (hydroxyl radicals), indicate that the recent atmospheric methane growth is not dominantly driven by fossil fuels.
+However, isotopic changes reflect the combined effects of sources and sinks of methane.
+Thus, the atmospheric δ^{13}C–CH_{4} evolution can be influenced by multiple factors.
+Lighter δ^{13}C values only indicate relatively greater microbial sources; therefore, they cannot directly rule out concurrent increases in fossil fuel emissions.
+Several recent inversion models show that emissions from fossil fuels, agriculture, and waste (for example, landfills, manure management and wastewater treatment) can each account for roughly half of the atmospheric increase, with anthropogenic sources (agriculture + fossil fuels) dominating the overall increase.
+In addition, substantial uncertainties exist in both the δ^{13}C–CH_{4} isotopic fingerprint of sources and the emission estimates themselves, rendering source apportionment results sensitive to prior assumptions.
+Overall, this is a subject that remains open to scientific debate.

 In 2013, IPCC scientists said with "very high confidence", that concentrations of atmospheric methane CH_{4} "exceeded the pre-industrial levels by about 150% which represented "levels unprecedented in at least the last 800,000 years."
 The globally averaged concentration of methane in Earth's atmosphere increased by about 150% from 722 ± 25 ppb in 1750 to 1803.1 ± 0.6 ppb in 2011.
 As of 2016, methane contributed radiative forcing of 0.62 ± 14% Wm^{−2}, or about 20% of the total radiative forcing from all of the long-lived and globally mixed greenhouse gases.
 The atmospheric methane concentration has continued to increase since 2011 to an average global concentration of 1911.8 ± 0.6 ppb as of 2022.
 The May 2021 peak was 1891.6 ppb, while the April 2022 peak was 1909.4 ppb, a 0.9% increase.